Covid-19: A quarter of a million people in the UK urged to become volunteers

 Mr Hancock said the Government had now purchased millions of tests which are arriving in the next days and weeks.

-He told MPs that home is now the “front line” in the fight against coronavirus as the death toll in the UK jumped to 422.
+He told MPs that home is now the “front line” in the fight against coronavirus as the death toll in the UK jumped to 424.
+The number of deaths in England reached 386, Scotland has recorded 16, Wales has recorded 17 and Northern Ireland’s death toll climbed to five.

-But he issued a stark warning, saying stricter measures introduced by the Prime Minister on Monday were not advice but rules that must be followed.
+But Mr Hancock issued a stark warning, saying stricter measures introduced by the Prime Minister on Monday were not advice but rules that must be followed.

 “Our instruction is simple: stay at home.”